 The Berkeley Hunt (pronounced Barkley!) is said to be the oldest pack of foxhounds in England, harking back to the twelfth century.
 The pack is still owned by the Berkeley family.
 The Fifth Earl of Berkeley could hunt his hounds from Berkeley Castle to Berkeley Square in London and had kennels along the route.
 The season would start in Berkeley and progress to each of his kennels to London and then in stages back again to Gloucestershire.
 The present kennels date from the early eighteenth century.

-The photos in this report were taken by Simon Clare on Boxing Day in Thornbury, an ancient market town in the west of England near Bristol, about 125 miles west of London.To read more, a subscription is needed: Click here to subscribe
+The photos in this report were taken by Simon Clare on Boxing Day in Thornbury, an ancient market town in the west of England near Bristol, about 125 miles west of London.To read more, a subscription is required.
+Log in or click here to subscribe.